seglo/crm/README.md

 Builds run on push to master repo on github on Travis CI.
 See latest build: https://travis-ci.org/seglo/crm.

 I only implemented front-end tests because that's where the bulk of the work went.
 The server side controller layer is very small.
-If the complexity were to get more complicated then I would re-evaluate.
+If the complexity were to grow then I would re-evaluate.

 Client side tests are Jasmine specifications, run by the Karma test runner, using the Phantom headless browser.